 Toll-free (800) 959-9164

 Canoeing is permitted within the last 40 miles of the Inner Canyon toward Lake Mead.
 This can be achieved by using a powerboat to transport canoes from Lake Mead to river mile 240, known as Separation Canyon.
-Boating and camping can be done in this area free of charge; However, river left or south establish the southern shoreline of the Hualapai Indian Tribe.
+Boating and camping can be done in this area free of charge; However, the river touches the northern border of Hualapai Indian tribal lands.
 In order to cross into this Native territory, boaters must obtain a permit.

 Information: (928) 769-2419